Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 5. After the TTL expires, the resolver fetches the new record from the authoritative server

-6. Gradually, all resolvers worldwide pick up the change
+6. Gradually, resolvers that previously cached the answer pick up the change

 This process typically takes minutes to 48 hours, depending on the TTL and resolver behavior.